Mingz6/SelmaRenovation/README.md

 2. Fill asphalt on the front door driveway - Cost: **$2k**
 3. Put shed at the backyard - Cost: **$1k-$2k**
 4. Build a fence gate on the sidewalk - Cost: **Unknown**
+5. Paint deck stairs and front entrance stairs
+   - **Question:** What kind of paint should I get for deck stain and entrance stairs?

 ---